Masthead

 Band 7 Shortwave Infrared (SWIR2) 2.11 - 2.29

-Landsat 8 and 9 measure energy in different ranges of wavelengths along the electromagnetic spectrum.
-Each of these ranges in known as a band and both Landsat 8 and Landsat 9 each captured data in 11 bands.
-The first 7 of these bands are in the visible and infrared part of the spectrum and are commonly known as the "reflective bands" and are captured by the Operational Land Imager (OLI) on board Landsat 8/9.
-In addition to the 7 bands listed in the table to the right, there is also a panchromatic or black-and-white band (Band 8) and a cirrus cloud band (Band 9) that is used to detect cirrus clouds.
-Landsat 8/9 also has a Thermal Infrared Sensor (TIRS) which collects data in two thermal infrared bands.
+The Landsat 8 and 9 satellites detect and measure energy in different ranges of wavelengths along the electromagnetic spectrum.
+Each of these ranges of wavelengths in known as a band and both Landsat 8 and Landsat 9 each captured data in 11 bands.
+The first seven of these bands are in the visible and infrared part of the spectrum and are commonly known as the "reflective bands" and are captured by the Operational Land Imager (OLI) on board Landsat 8/9.
+In addition to the seven bands listed in the table to the right, the OLI sensors also has captures a panchromatic or black-and-white band (Band 8) and a cirrus cloud band (Band 9) that is used to detect cirrus clouds.
+In addition to the OLI sensors, Landsat 8/9 also have a Thermal Infrared Sensor (TIRS) which collects data in two thermal infrared bands.
 Read more about Landsat Bands

-The specific data used in the lab is a Landsat 8 image of the central Sierra Nevada mountain range acquired June 10th 2024.
+The specific data used in the lab is a Landsat 9 image of the northern Idaho acquired May 29th 2025.
 This data has been calibrated corrected for atmospheric scattering so that the values represent surface reflectance.
 That means that a pixel value of 0.5 represents 50% reflectance and 1 would equate to 100% reflectance.

 Setting up your Workspace